 In 2008, it was estimated by the Centre of Disease Control that around 21.8m people in the United States would have a non-fatal fall in the bathroom.
-Although this research is quite old, it does give an indicator of just how many people have falls in the bathroom each year.
+While this research isn’t the most up to date, it does give an indicator of just how many people have falls in the bathroom each year.
 Trends have also not changed drastically around the type of bathrooms people use, so it’s likely that these statistics are still very much representative of the situation people face when bathing.

-While these falls are more manageable during younger years, once we enter the later period of our lives, these falls can become extremely dangerous.
+While these falls are more manageable during younger years, once we enter the later period of our lives, these falls can become severe and even dangerous.

 Older people are also more likely to have falls, due to a combination of factors, including balance problems, muscle weakness, and poor vision.
 Long-term health conditions can also be factors.

-One of the key ways that the risk of falls can be reduced, is by using slip-resistant materials in areas that get wet.
+One of the best ways to reduce the risk of falls, not using an anti-slip nat, is by using slip-resistant materials in surfaces that get wet.

 For example, if you have a wet room, always get this installed with slip-resistant wet room flooring (vinyl or tiled).